MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 `connect` accepts an optional `ConnectOptions` object.
 This object can control the connection process, including:

 - `modalMode`: Determines how the connection modal behaves.
-The options include:
+The options are:
   - `"alwaysAsk"`: Prompts the user every time a connection is initiated.
   - `"neverAsk"`: Attempts to connect without showing the modal.
 - `modalTheme`: Sets the visual theme of the connection modal.
-The options are:
+The options are `"dark"` and `"light"`.
-  - `"dark"`: Uses a dark color scheme.
-  - `"light"`: Uses a light color scheme.

-The following code is an example of how to set these options:
+You can configure these options as follows:

 ```typescript
 handleConnect({ modalMode: "alwaysAsk", modalTheme: "dark" });